Githubneos/Keerthan_2025/index.md

       <div class="dropdown" onclick="window.location.href='/TEST_2025/33-35hacks';">Unit 3 — Mathematical Expressions
         <div class="dropdown-content">
           <ul>
-            <li>Using arithmetic operators (+,-,*,/) to perform calculations</li>
+            <li>Using arithmetic operators (+,-,*,/) to perform calculatoins</li>
-            <li>Learned the code for factorials involving variable creation as well as multiplication and subtraction.</li>
+            <li>Also learned the code for factorials involving variable creation as well as multiplication and subtraction.
+Can also use division and addition based on personal preference.</li>
-            <li>Learned about the Fibonacci sequence and how to calculate the "n"th digit of Fibonacci sequence</li>
+            <li>Learned about fibonacci sequence and how to calculate the "n"th digit of fibonacci sequence</li>
           </ul>
         </div>
       </div>